 When all factors listed above are taken into account, the region's transportation needs are estimated to cost as much as \$19.5 billion by 2040.
-By contrast, expected revenues are anticipated to be only \$6.0 billion over the same time period, a deficit of over \$13 billion (see Figure 7-7).
+By contrast, expected revenues are anticipated to be only \$6.8 billion over the same time period, a deficit of just under \$13 billion (see Figure 7-7).